Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Detailed Design and Implementation

-This section describes how we select drafting methods for the rollout given the uncertainty of the best draft method.
-The goal is to select the method with the largest speedup, where the challenge is how to balance the draft efficiency and acceptance rate, and the acceptance rate is unknown before execution for a request.
+This section describes how we select draft methods for the rollout.
+The goal is to select the method with the highest speedup.
+The challenge lies in balancing the draft efficiency and the acceptance rate, given that the acceptance rate is unknown prior to execution for a given request.

-To cope with the above challenge, we leverage the fact that it is possible to estimate the speedup of different draft methods via offline profiling.
-With this information, selecting drafting methods greedily using average acceptance rate of a batch request is possible since the average rate is relative stable.
+To tackle this challenge, we leverage the fact that it is possible to estimate the speedup of different draft methods parameterized by the acceptance rate via offline profiling.
+With this information, selecting draft methods greedily using the average acceptance rate of a batch request is possible at the beginning of the rollout, and we can further improve the selection based on the runtime-collected acceptance rate.

 \stitle{Draft ladder. \,} A draft ladder provides information on the speedup of different draft methods given a fixed acceptance rate, as shown in {\fig{fig:draft-ladder} (a)}.
-It can be efficiently constructed via offline profiling without using the trained model because (1) the execution of the drafter is irrelevant to the training model and (2) the verification overhead can be simulated by randomly marking tokens as accepted or rejected according to the acceptance rate.
-Therefore, during offline profiling, we follow the above two steps to build the draft ladder.
-Specifically, our ladder considers popular drafting methods for speculative decoding, including model-based~\cite{spd} and n-gram based~\cite{pld,lookahead}.
-We are continuously adding more drafting models including training-based speculation methods such as the Eagle family~\cite{eagle-2,eagle-3} and MTP~\cite{DBLP:journals/corr/abs-2412-19437}, and these integration would likely to make {\sys} faster.
+It can be efficiently constructed via offline profiling without using the trained model because (1) the execution of the drafter is irrelevant to the training model and (2) the speedup can be simulated by randomly accepting tokens according to a given acceptance rate.
+Thus, our offline profiler directly run the draft methods with simulated acceptance rate to build the ladder.

+Our current ladder considers popular draft methods, including model-based~\cite{spd,specinfer} and n-gram-based~\cite{pld,lookahead,DBLP:conf/acl/HuWZZLCZ25}. {For model-based draft, we use a checkpoint from the same series as the large model, released jointly before the post-training pipeline.
+The practice is similar to previous inference works~\cite{spd,specinfer}, but we cannot use the thinking version draft models as they are typically distilled after the large thinking model is ready~\cite{deepseek-r1,qwen3}.} {We have also considered more draft methods, including training-based drafters such as the EAGLE family~\cite{eagle,eagle-2,eagle-3}.} {We do not include MTP~\cite{DBLP:journals/corr/abs-2412-19437} as it is not integrated by our evaluated models.} Nevertheless, we should emphasize that our design is orthogonal to the draft methods, and integrating more draft methods is likely to make {\sys} faster if they can further improve speculation speedup.